DOFLinx/docs/docs/README.md

 - Use keyboard, Xbox controller and joystick buttons for input
 - For Pinball FX and Pinball FX3 generate nudge in game by physically nudging your table using a Pinscape accelerometer
-- Use direct integration from Pinball FX built with Zen to get table events
+- Use direct integration from Pinball FX and Pinball M built with Zen to get table events
   - Map those events to cabinet actions for
     - Use back glasses that illuminate based on table events (not simply animated), just like a real pinball machine